-Join Peggy Fisher for an in-depth discussion in this video Revisiting arrays, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Revisiting arrays, part of Learning Java.

 - In the segment on data types,…we introduced the concept of arrays.…Now we will expand on this concept…and review a few more examples.…What if you wanted to write a program…to find the average height of all students in a classroom?…To make the program more flexible,…we will ask the user to enter…how many students are in the class ahead of time,…and then use that value as the size of the array.…After all heights have been entered,…we can use a loop to find the height of the tallest student…and the average height for all students in the class.…